Sorry, you need to enable JavaScript to visit this website.

 USA and Mexico

-It runs for over 3,000 kilometres and is the site of much conflict between USA and Mexico.
+It runs for over 3,000 kilometres and is the site of much conflict between the USA and Mexico.
 The frontier between the two is the most crossed international border in the entire world, with around 660,000 crossings per day (in 2004), at 35 different crossing points.

 Antarctica and 7 Countries